Shyan1943/pro2/README.md

 ### Context

 This project involves writing custom HTML5, CSS3, API and Javascript/Jquery code to create an online booking platform of at least 3 pages to include:
-`•	Provide basic company information
+•	Provide basic company information
 •	Provide contact information
-•	Customer to find the vessel schedule which fits their supply chain.
+•	Customer to find the vessel schedule which fits their supply chain
-•	Click to book or connect the company`
+•	Click to book or connect the company

 External user’s goal (The Customer): The external users are shippers searching for a suitable vessel schedule, which fits their supply chain.